FBukovina/opensocialweb/README.md

-replacement for X you've been waiting for
+replacement for X you've been waiting for.

 ## Status